614 Exteriors is the ONLY Atlas PRO+™ Diamond Level Contractor in the Greater Columbus Area and only 1 of 3 in the state of Ohio

 What is the Cheapest Roofing Option?

 For a straightforward answer, asphalt shingles are the least expensive type of roof.
-According to a 2025 pricing update, 3‑tab asphalt shingles typically cost about $4.00 per square foot.
+According to a 2025 pricing update, 3-tab asphalt shingles typically cost about $4.00 per square foot but are being phased out.
 Architectural asphalt shingles—which are thicker, more durable and provide a dimensional look—range from $5.00 to $7.00 per square foot.
 Luxury asphalt shingles offer upgraded aesthetics and durability but jump to $8.00–$10.00 per square foot.
 These prices include materials and typical labor but may vary by region and complexity.

 It’s important to remember that the cheapest material does not automatically mean the lowest total cost.
 Labor, decking repairs, underlayment, flashing and ventilation account for much of the final bill.
 3-tab shingles are slowly being phased out because they wear out sooner (usually around 20–22 years) and offer limited color choices.
 Architectural shingles, on the other hand, have a manufacturer-stated lifespan of 30 years and realistically last 22–25 years with proper installation and ventilation.